 Can I download e-books to an iPad or other device?

-Ebrary content can be downloaded numerous devices, including the iPad, iPhone, Kobo, Nook, and Sony Reader.
+ebrary - Content can be downloaded to numerous devices, including the iPad, iPhone, Kobo, Nook, and Sony Reader.
 Please see ebrary's Overview of download options.